MashMatrix14/MashMatrix14/README.md

 - 👋 Hi, I’m Matete Nchabeleng
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data analytics and I want to be a better programmer
 - 🌱 I’m currently learning Python for Data science, Data analytics & exploration and Machine Learning & AI
 - 💞️ I’m looking to collaborate on exploratory data analytics
 - 📫 How to reach me matetench@gmail.com